 There is currently no rail link to the airport.

 There is no Metro station at the airport.
 Don’t be confused into thinking Boryspilska Metro Station is nearby.
 It’s over 10 miles away.

 Driving in Ukraine isn’t for the faint hearted but if you need to hire a car at the airport there are several international vehicle rental companies with offices here (Avis, Budget, Hertz, Europcar, and Sixt).

 The cheapest way to get to and from the airport is to catch the Sky Bus.
 It terminates at Kiev Train Station (Southern Train Station) in the city centre and stops at Kharkivska Metro Station (Green Line) on the way.
 Please note on the official Borypsil Airport website Kiev Train Station is referred to as Pivdenny Railway Station (don’t get confused as it is the same place).

 Kiev Train Station isn’t really near any of the major hotels, so it’s likely you’ll have to hop on the Metro at Vokzalna Metro Station (Red Line) or catch a taxi.
 Both options present problems.

 - The Metro isn’t particularly great for passengers with luggage as there are no lifts (just escalators).
-Furthermore, as few signs are in English, navigating it for the first time can be tricky if you can’t read Cyrillic text.

 - Taxi drivers at the train station tend to try and charge more than the going rate.